Hashicorp Terraform Associate (003) Exam Questions

 ⬜ CVS Version Control

-Which of the following is not a correct statement about version control system (VCS) in Terraform Cloud?
+Which of the following is NOT a correct statement about version control system (VCS) in Terraform Cloud?

 ⬜ Terraform Cloud can automatically initiate Terraform runs when changes are committed to the specified branch in VCS.